History of religion in the United States: 1880s–1920s in benevolent and missionary societies

 With wide attention focused on the anti-Western Boxer Rebellion (1899–1901), American Protestants made missions to China a high priority.
-They supported 500 missionaries in 1890, more than 2000 in 1914, and 8300 in 1920.
-By 1927 they opened 16 universities in China, six medical schools, and four theology schools, together with 265 middle schools and a large number of elementary schools.
+They supported 500 missionaries in 1890, more than 2,000 in 1914, and 8,300 in 1920.
+By 1927, they opened 16 universities in China, six medical schools, and four theology schools, together with 265 middle schools and a large number of elementary schools.
 The number of converts was not large, but the educational influence was dramatic and long-lasting.

 Laymen's Report of 1932

-The First World War reduced the enthusiasm for missions.
+World War I reduced the enthusiasm for missions.
 Mission leaders had strongly endorsed the war; the younger generation was dismayed amid growing doubts about the wisdom of cultural imperialism in dealing with foreign peoples.
 In 1930–1932, Harvard Professor William Ernest Hocking led the Commission of Appraisal, which produced the Laymen's Inquiry which recommended a shift on Christian missionary activities from evangelism to education and welfare.